Eoljjang/poke-gear/README.md

 - [ ] Show a circle loading icon when note is updating to to show it's successfully uploaded to db.
 - [ ] Implement debounce for data syncing.
 - [ ] when you spam update the database it seems to break it and it'll stop accepting requests unless you restar it.
 Debounce has been implemented for note content but it needs to be done for renaming the note title as well.
+- [ ] There's a version error mismatch when editing note title and note content back and forth.
+This occurs when you put a debounce on renaming -> Since the title may have a discrepancy with the note content.